-1. Understanding Cybersecurity as a Small Business Owner
+1. Understanding Cybersecurity as a SME Business Owner

-1.1 Why should you care about your small business cybersecurity?
+1.1 Why should you care about your business cybersecurity?

 In its simplest form, cybersecurity is about protecting your digital assets from threats.
 Typical small business assets include customer databases and email systems to websites and mobile applications.
 Ignoring cybersecurity can have dire consequences.